Magento Auto Scaling With Varnish – How Your Magento Shop Can Handle Increased Traffic Easily!

 It is a fully managed log solution for rapid troubleshooting and exploration.

-Even though they might have only been active for a few minutes, you have to know for all of your web servers what exactly happened on them.
+Even though they might have only been active for a few minutes, you have to know what exactly happened on them for all of your web servers.

-Now you want to get an overview of all of the server activities in the past that are stored on your own network for the future and won’t get lost.
+Now you want to overview all of the past server activities stored on your network for the future and won’t get lost.

 MGT Cloud Log allows you to retrace in detail what exactly caused the mistake on your site.